rellermeyer/course_os/src/kernel/src/loader/README.md

 |    -2     |   INVALID_HEADER      |  The ELF header has invalid data      |
 |    -3     |   PH_TABLE_MISSING    |  There is no program/segment header table in the ELF file |
 |    -4     |   SH_TABLE_MISSING    |  There is no section header table in the ELF file |

-### Loader functions

-In order to use the loader, one has to invoke the function:

-`  int load_elf_file(void *file, union loader_result *input)  `
-- file  - the pointer to the ELF file in memory to process
-- input - depending on the type of the elf file you will process it can be interpreted as a different structure

-For more information on the function, visit the loader.h file.

 ### Loading Steps for a Static Executable ELF file